uncovery/unc_gallery/README.md

 image is `filename.jpg:Description;`.
 Make sure that the last description does not have NOT have a colon `;` in the end.
 Also, no double quotes `"` or line breaks can be used in the details.

+#### `start_time="20:32:00" end_time="21:40:29"`

+This allows you to show only a certain timespan.
+You can use this dynamically. for example, only using the `end_time` will hide images after that time.
+Only using the start time will hide all images before that time.
+Using both, and if the start time is earlier than the end time, it will show only the items between the start and the end time.
+If you use both and the end time is before the start time, it will skip the images between the two times and show everything else.